DiddiLeija/DiddiLeija.github.io/articles/article-02.md

   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
 ```

 Pip gets confused with the different paths, and that could affect you.
+Also, this pip installation contains more executables: `pip39` and `pip3`, which reported
+some weird behavior recently (even when it should do the same than `pip`).

 ## My resolution

 Let's stop here for now.
 Now let's decide.

 Python is awesome.
 I prefer using it on most of my projects.
 However, I don't consider you should install it from the Microsoft Store, unless you get adapted to these
 issues.
-I don't want to discredit that installer, but I personally prefer the `Python.org` installer, if you want to write advanced code :)
+I don't want to discredit that installer, but I personally prefer the `Python.org` installer, if you want to write advanced code.

-Anyway, it is the most confortable option to install Python, and it works fine with simple code.
-But if you want to jump into a higher level, I recommend you to get Python
+Anyway, it is the most confortable option to install Python, and it works fine with simple code and student experiments.
+But if you want to jump into a higher level, I
-from somewhere else.
+recommend you to get Python from somewhere else :)

 ----